SuperScary/Heavy-Inventories/src/book/chapter_1.2.md

 Heavy Inventories aims to create a seamless experience in gameplay.

 ## Tools
-Tools that are handled by entities or players have modified attributes that affect how hard they hit, how fast they can be used, swung, and equipped.
+Tools wielded by entities or players have modified attributes that significantly influence their performance.
+These modifications affect how hard the tools hit, how quickly they can be used, and the speed at which they can be swung.
+Additionally, the ease of equipping these tools is also impacted, adding a layer of strategic depth to gameplay.

 | Feature        | Description             |
 |----------------|-------------------------|